-- 2 Effective precipitation for a watershed is the amount of precipitation that results in - 3 streamflow exiting the watershed.
-This consists of infiltration to groundwater below the root - 4 zone that reemerges as streamflow, springflow, shallow groundwater interflow, and overland - 5 runoff.
-Processes that apply to effective precipitation for watershed modeling also apply to - 6 infiltration recharge to groundwater that causes a response in springflow or groundwater - 7 level, except that overland runoff generally does not contribute to groundwater recharge.
-In - 8 RRAWFLOW, the term "recharge" is used for both watershed modeling and groundwater - 9 modeling.
-Methods used in RRAWFLOW to simulate precipitation recharge are described in - 10 Long and Mahler (2013), and the equations also are presented in Appendix A herein for - 11 convenience and reference from the RRAWFLOW User's Manual.
+Effective precipitation for a watershed is the amount of precipitation that results in streamflow exiting the watershed.
+This consists of infiltration to groundwater below the root zone that reemerges as streamflow, spring flow, shallow groundwater interflow, and overland runoff.
+Processes that apply to effective precipitation for watershed modeling also apply to infiltration recharge to groundwater that causes a response in spring flow or groundwater level, except that overland runoff generally does not contribute to groundwater recharge.
+In RRAWFLOW, the term "recharge" is used for both watershed modeling and groundwater modeling.
+Methods used in RRAWFLOW to simulate precipitation recharge are described in Long and Mahler (2013), and the equations also are presented in Appendix A herein for convenience and reference from the RRAWFLOW user's manual.

-12 2.2 Other recharge options
+2.2 Other recharge options

-- Recharge estimated outside of RRAWFLOW can be used as model input.
-For example, this - 14 applies to precipitation recharge estimated by a soil-water-balance model (e.g., Westenbroek - et al., 2010) or sinking-stream recharge in karst aquifers that can be estimated by methods - such as those described by Hortness and Driscoll (1998).
-This is system-input option 2 (Table - 17 1).
+Recharge estimated outside of RRAWFLOW can be used as model input.
+For example, this applies to precipitation recharge estimated by a soil-water-balance model (e.g.,

-18 2.3 Convolution
+Westenbroek et al., 2010) or sinking-stream recharge in karst aquifers that can be estimated by methods such as those described by Hortness and Driscoll (1998).
+This is system-input option 2 (Table 1).

-- 19 Convolution is a time-series operation (Jenkins and Watts, 1968; Smith, 2003) that is - 20 commonly used in non-distributed hydrologic models to simulate streamflow, springflow, or - 21 groundwater level in response to recharge (e.g., Nash, 1959; Dooge, 1973; Dreiss, 1989; - Olsthoorn, 2008).
-The use of convolution in modeling also has been described as a linear- - reservoir model and a transfer-function model (e.g., Nash, 1959; Young, 2013; von Asmuth et - 24 al., 2002).
-The discrete form of the convolution integral for uniform time steps used in - 25 RRAWFLOW is
+2.3 Convolution

-26
+Convolution is a time-series operation (Jenkins and Watts, 1968; Smith, 2003) that is commonly used in non-distributed hydrologic models to simulate streamflow, spring flow, or groundwater level in response to recharge (e.g., Nash, 1959; Dooge, 1973; Dreiss, 1989; Olsthoorn, 2008).
+The use of convolution in modeling also has been described as a linear-reservoir model and a transfer-function model (e.g., Nash, 1959; Young, 2013; von Asmuth et al., 2002).
+The discrete form of the convolution integral for uniform time steps used in RRAWFLOW is where h{i-j} is the IRF; u_j is the input, or forcing function; j and i are time-step indices corresponding to system input and output, respectively; N is the number of time steps in the output record; β_j is an optional time-varying IRF scaling coefficient; φ_i represents the errors resulting from measurement inaccuracy, sampling interval, or simplifying model assumptions; and d_0 is a hydraulic-head datum used in simulation of groundwater levels. d_0 is the level to which hydraulic head would converge if the local recharge was eliminated.
+Local recharge is assumed to be the only forcing that results in hydraulic-head fluctuation or that causes hydraulic head to rise above d_0 .
+The errors φ_i are not explicitly simulated but are shown in Eq.
+(1) for clarity.

-$$y_i = \Delta t \sum{j=0}^{i} \beta_j h{i-j} u_j + \varphi_i + d_0$$
+$$y{i} = \Delta t \sum{j=0}^{i} \beta{j} h{i-j} u{j} + \varphi{i} + d{0}$$

-$i, j = 0, 1, ..., N$ (1)
+$$i, j = 0, 1, ..., N,$$ (1)